Polkville, North Carolina: Geography

+Polkville is located in northwestern Cleveland County.
 North Carolina Highway 226 passes through the center of the town, leading southeast 12 mi to Shelby and northwest over the South Mountains 31 mi to Marion.
 North Carolina Highway 182 has its western terminus in Polkville at NC 226, and leads east 25 mi to Lincolnton.
 North Carolina Highway 10 has its southwestern terminus in Polkville, leading northeast 36 mi to Newton.